Twitchfire plot in the Hero AU

 She wasn't.

-Despite previously having some reservations about staying with a bot who once held a needle to her neck, Spitfire is too upset to watch out for herself (and of course, no longer able to rely on Twitch), so she finally decides to take that offer.
+Despite previously having some reservations about staying with a bot who once held a needle to her neck, Spitfire is too upset to watch out for herself (and of course, no longer able to rely on Sunbird), so she finally decides to take that offer.
 She tells herself that if xe decides to kill her in her sleep, it'll be a mercy.
 She isn't taking this 'break up' very well.

 Tiana hasn't taken it particularly well either, but because Spitfire is the one enforcing the distance, she's at least able to hold onto the hope that Spitfire will drop this nonsense and come back soon.
 As time ticks on, she slowly loses hope and starts to mourn the relationship.
 A part of her is almost relieved that the relationship ended before it became romantic because she doesn't think it would've worked out but it would've gotten her hopes up more.